 Entry on to the programme is by interview and assessment, to access a Supported Internship you will need to have an Education, Health and Care Plan.

-What else do I need to know?
+Is there anything else I need to know?

 Supported Internships are seen as the last step in education for a young person who is ready to start in the world of work.

-|SINT||Eastleigh College||7/9/2020||Full-Time||Full-Time||Full-Time||£2,245.00||Apply now|
+|SINT||Eastleigh College||12/09/2022||Full-Time||Full-Time||Full-Time||£2,312.00||Apply now|

 * Please note that although this tool looks to give customers the best indication of course costs, a final cost can only be confirmed once all submitted information is verified by our information, advice and guidance team.

-Need any further advice?
+Need some further advice?

 If you require further advice and guidance about any of our courses, the College has a dedicated Careers Advisor who can be contacted on telephone 023 8091 1014